 - Formulate, prepare, and evaluate the Commission's $125M base budget.
 Project financial requirements for the overall organization and individual programs and projects.
 Establish revenue levels to cover organizational costs.
 Present Commission's annual budget to the commissioners for their approval.
 Advise managers in preparation of budgets and funding requests for submission to various federal, state, and private entities.

 - Serve as custodian of Commission and grant funds.
 As officer of the organization, the position is designated as authorized signatory for all contracts, legal documents, bank accounts, and financial documents.
 Administer checking and savings accounts as required by grant and contract agencies.
 Serve as trustee for pension plan investments, maintaining records for the trust, assuring employee accounts are credited, and providing required reports.

-- Supervise directly and indirectly (as second level supervisor) accounting, contract, and payroll staff.
+- Supervise, coach and evaluate directly and indirectly (as second level supervisor) accounting, contract, and payroll staff.

 Knowledge Required by the Position:

 - Broad and expert knowledge of principles, methods, techniques, and systems of financial management.
 This includes knowledge in the areas of: contracting, grants administration, payroll administration, budgeting, accounting, and financial management reporting.